|

 Lynn Black

-(Ethiopia, December 2006 - January 2007, Part 3b)
+(Ethiopia, December 2006 - January 2007, Part 3b) Two days before we left

 Ethiopia, we went to the bank and transferred funds to begin the building